Lsinger84/grad778-f21-w11-cli4/README.md

-Joansen is my supper hero
+Johanson is my supper hero!